DilipRajkumar/ios-coding-assignment/README.md

 # Expected funtionality
 1. Fetch the current temperature for the three cities and list their current temperature, along with a rain or sun symbol as appropriate.
-1. Using the a control at the top of the main screen, switch between Celcius and Farenheit.
+1. Using a control at the top of the main screen, switch between Celcius and Farenheit.
 This control can be any type you choose.
 1. Clicking on a row will display the full weather report of the selected city for each hour of the day
 1. The temperature system selected in view 1 should be carried to view 2.

 # Evaluation
 - Clean, readable code
 - Knowledge of MVVM, delegation, UI and navigation, fetching and parsing JSON data, git.

 # Acknowledgements
 Weather image assets <a href="http://www.freepik.com">designed by Anindyanfitri / Freepik</a>.